Arson attack probe at Pennsylvania governor's mansion looking into suspect's hatred of Josh Shapiro

 Attorney General Pam Bondi said Wednesday that she had spoken with Shapiro.
 She described the arson as “absolutely horrific” and said she believes the alleged culprit “wanted to kill him.”

-State police also announced Wednesday that an independent, third-party expert will assess risks and vulnerability of the governor's official residence following the arson attack.

-Shapiro said the outside review is warranted and that steps will be taken to strengthen security.
+State police announced Wednesday that an independent, third-party expert will assess risks and vulnerability of the governor’s official residence.
+Shapiro said steps will be taken to strengthen safety systems while adding he has faith in his security team and state police.

-“I have total faith in the members of my detail and total faith in the state police who have both learned from this incident,” Shapiro said.

 Dan Balmer said his brother had displayed concerning behavior, including the night before the fire, when he flipped over a table at the home where Cody Balmer lived with their parents.